kodeklubben/lessoneditor/README.md

 6. Execute `docker-compose up --build` to run database containers.

+7. Run `npm run migration:run` to setup db tables

-7. Run `npm run build-all` to build frontend, contracts and thumbnailer in to the dist-folder.
+8. Run `npm run build-all` to build frontend, contracts and thumbnailer in to the dist-folder.

-8. Build the backend with `npm run build-nestbackend`.
+9. Build the backend with `npm run build-backend`.

-9. Start the backend with `npm run start-nestbackend`.
+10. Start the backend with `npm run start-backend`.

-10. Start the frontend and thumbnailer with `npm start`.
+11. Start the frontend and thumbnailer with `npm start`.

-11. Open [http://localhost:4200/](http://localhost:4200) in your browser!
+12. Open [http://localhost:4200/](http://localhost:4200) in your browser!
 Happy coding!

 ## Project Structure